wp-plugins/threewp-broadcast/readme.txt

 Translated categories and tags are untested as of 2013-07-17.

 == Changelog ==

+= 2.9 20131113 =
+* New: Add "blogs to hide" setting.
+* New: Keep Child Status plugin is now available in the premium pack.
+* Fix: Blog names are unescaped.
+No more weird HTML characters in the blog list.
+* Code: broadcast array is no longer removed from the $_POST, due to copy by reference on some versions of PHP 5.4.

 = 2.8 20131109 =
 * New: Attachments are attributed to the original author, instead of the person doing the broadcasting.